 Candida overgrowth often occurs after the use of antibiotics where beneficial bacteria die along with pathogenic bacteria.
 The use of antibiotics is the perfect opportunity for candida to take over.

-Using probiotics for candida help to reinoculate the gut with beneficial probiotics that inhibit candida overgrowth.
+Using the best probiotics for candida and leaky gut help to reinoculate the gut with beneficial probiotics that inhibit candida overgrowth and prevent leaky gut.

 As you kill candida with antimicrobials or antifungals, you also want to make sure that you are replacing the gut with beneficial bacteria to take over where candida once resided.